Suavek85/Emoticon-Editor-App/README.md

 - create your own emoticon and download it as SVG or PNG (in progress)

-- customize emoticons face color, eyes, mouth and more
+- customize your emoticon: face color, eyes, mouth and more

 ## Technologies